siavcom/web-ones-technology/README.md

     Example: The method changes the color of the input depending on the value selected.
     A = green, B = red, X = blue.
     @param {any} styles - The style of the component.
+- onMounted
+    When the component is mounted, this method is called.
+- recnoChange
+   When the recno of this component changes, this method is called.
+- valid
+    When the component lost focus, this method is called.
+If the prop.Value if incorrect, this method returns false otherwise true.
+- when
+    When this component get focus, this method is called.

+## Set Properties and styles

-To make a reference to a specific property you can do so by using a complete name reference tree Map (Object).
+To make a reference to a specific property and styles you can do so by using a complete name reference tree Map (Object).
 Example:
 Properties:
-this.Form.style.display="inline-block"
-this.Form.style.width='800px'.
 this.Form.component1.prop.Type = 'editText'
 this.Form.component2.prop.Value='Customer name 1'
 or
 this.Parent.component2.prop.Value='Customer name 1'
 this.Parent.component1.component2.prop.Value='Customer name 1'
+or style
+this.Form.style.display="inline-block"
+this.Form.style.width='800px'.

 Calling a method: